Let Mum Speak - back Mumlink: national database of maternal peer support services.

-At least one in ten mothers experiences post-natal depression (PND) according to research, and many more are suffering in silence.
-Too many women are falling through the cracks in maternal healthcare as their physical and emotional needs go unmet.
-It is a disgrace in 2016 that women are treated this way; that their wishes around pregnancy, birth and post-natally are often ignored or brushed aside.
+At least two in ten mothers experience post-natal depression (PND) and many more are suffering in silence.
+With suicide as the leading cause of maternal death, too many women are falling through the cracks as their physical and emotional needs go unmet.
+It is a disgrace in 2020 that women's needs around pregnancy, birth and afterwards are often ignored or brushed aside.

 Peer support projects such as Mothers Uncovered can stop the development of PND in its tracks.
-PND doesn't just affect the mother, it affects her family – and it affects you.
+This doesn't just affect the mother, it affects her family – and it affects you.

 Why does the problem exist?
 First, because women are not supported adequately around their birth, often seeing several different professionals during their pregnancy and labour.
 A traumatic birth can have a long-term impact on mental health.
 And once the baby is born, most women are signed off by their health visitor after ten days.

 Second, there is still an insistence on dividing mothers into those with ‘baby blues’ (perceived as the vast majority) from those with PND (perceived as a small proportion).
 The latter are usually treated with medication and specialist counselling.
 To access a PND group you need to be referred by your doctor or health visitor.
 There is a shaming stigma of ‘not coping’ and many women do not identify themselves as ‘depressed’.

 The process of becoming a mother is known as matrescence.
 This term, coined nearly 50 years ago, gives this period dignity and importance, without limiting mothers to a diagnosis or label.
 In matrescence, it is perfectly normal to be blissfully happy one moment and in the depths of despair the next.
 It is imperative that this rollercoaster of emotions period is reclassified as normal rather than extreme.